BEFORE YOU START

-There are many different ways of setting the subframe to the ground which will vary depending on the substrate type, load going onto the deck, height of the deck, and environmental conditions.
-Similarly the design of the subframe itself will vary depending on the end use of the decking.
+There are many different ways of setting the subframe to the ground.
+This will vary depending on the substrate type, the load going onto the deck, height of the deck, and environmental conditions.
+The design of the subframe will also vary depending on the end use of the decking.
 For guidance on the design and securing of a subframe please refer to the TDCA's Timber Decking manual.

 FIXING THE DECK BOARDS